-Becoming a chef usually takes several years of kitchen experience, starting from entry-level roles and advancing to leadership positions.
-Whether you want to work in a restaurant, hotel, catering company, or eventually open your own food business, the process usually starts with learning core kitchen skills and gaining real-world experience.
+Becoming a chef usually takes several years of kitchen experience, starting from entry-level roles and advancing into leadership positions.
+Whether you want to work in a restaurant, hotel, catering company, or eventually open your own food business, the process usually begins with learning core kitchen skills and gaining real-world experience.

 To become a chef, you typically start by learning basic cooking skills, gaining experience in a professional kitchen, and working your way up from entry-level roles like prep cook or line cook to leadership positions such as sous chef or head chef.

-👉 If you’re starting from zero, the fastest way to begin is to get into a real kitchen as soon as possible and start learning through daily service, food prep, and station work.
+If you are starting from zero, the fastest way to begin is to get into a real kitchen as soon as possible and learn through daily service, food prep, and station work.
 Most chefs build their careers through hands-on experience and progression in kitchen roles.

 What Does a Chef Do?